-Install guardrails on all open sides of scaffolds which are more than ten feet above ground.
+Install guardrails on all open sides of scaffolds more than ten feet above ground.

-Ensure that scaffolding is properly erected, maintained, moved, dismantled and/or altered only under the supervision of a competent person.
+Ensure that scaffolding is properly erected, maintained, moved, dismantled and/or altered only under a competent person's supervision.

 Develop and implement a comprehensive safety program that includes, but is not limited to, training in fall hazard recognition and the use of fall protection devices.